Artistic Director

 Artistic Staff

-Ballet Mistresses
+Ballet Mistress

-Guest Choreographers 2007-08
+Guest Choreographers 2007-Present

 Marek Cholewa is Associate Professor of Dance at Butler University in Indianapolis, Indiana.
 He obtained his Master’s Degree as Repetiteur and Choreographer in 1982 from the Rimsky-Korsakov State Conservatoire in St. Petersburg, Russia.
 Prior to that, he studied at the National School of Ballet in Poznan, Poland.
 He has served as assistant artistic director, master teacher, repetiteur, and choreographer for the National Ballet of Panama.
 From 1983 to 1985, he was the Dance Advisor for the Latin-American Dance Chapter to the Panamanian Ministry of Culture.
 As a professional choreographer, Mr. Cholewa’s work has been performed throughout the United States, Central and South America, and Europe.
 Among his many original works are the ballet-oratorio The Messiah, Simple Symphony, Danzon, and Dreaming with Open Eyes.